nus-cs2103-AY2021S1/ip/docs/README.md

 ## Introduction
 Chubbs is a friendly neighborhood feline application that helps you with your task management needs!
-Chubbs also helps you to keep track of your tasks and stores them in your computer.
+Chubbs also stores them in your computer.
 ## Types of Tasks
  1. *Todo*: Task that does not require a date/time.
  2. *Deadline*: Task that needs to be completed at a date/time.